Henri de Turenne (writer)

-Henri de Turenne (19 November 1921 – 23 August 2016) is a French journalist and screenwriter.
+Henri de Turenne (19 November 1921 – 23 August 2016) was a French journalist and screenwriter.

 Life and career

 Henri de Turenne was born in Tours.
 The son of Armand de Turenne, a World War I flying ace, he was raised in Germany and French Algeria, both countries becoming central creative themes in his adult work.

 After the Second World War, de Turenne worked as a journalist for Agence France-Presse, Le Figaro, France Soir, and ORTF, reporting from Allied-occupied Germany, covering the Korean War and the Algerian War, and, in 1952, winning the Prix Albert Londres.